Mansab67/Quikkred/bluechip-finmax-main/README.md

-# 🏦 bluechipfinmax - AI-Powered NBFC Platform
+# 🏦 Quikkred - AI-Powered NBFC Platform

 > **Your Gateway to Prosperity** - Instant loans with AI-driven decisions and multilingual support